A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Vision + Language

-\textbf{Phrase Grounding.} Phrase grounding aims to locate the referent in the image for each phrase in the expression.
-The referent of one phrase may be dependent on the referents of other phrases.
-Bajaj {\it et al.}~\cite{bajaj2019g3raphground} first construct a phrase graph, where nodes correspond to noun phrases and edges connect pairs of noun phrases, and then apply gated GNNs~\cite{li2015gated} to capture the dependencies between phrases.
-Moreover, they also perform a similar graph computation on a visual graph and a visual-linguistic fusion graph to jointly predict the referent for each phrase node.
-Different from the phrase graph construction in~\cite{bajaj2019g3raphground}, Yang {\it et al.}~\cite{yang2020propagating} construct a language scene graph based on the dependency parsing of the expression, with noun phrases as nodes and relations between phrases as edges.
+\textbf{Phrase Grounding.} Phrase grounding locates the referent in the image for each phrase in the expression.
+The referent of one phrase may depend on the referents of other phrases.
+Bajaj {\it et al.}~\cite{bajaj2019g3raphground} first construct a phrase graph, where nodes correspond to noun phrases and edges connect pairs of noun phrases, and then apply a gated GNN~\cite{li2015gated} to capture the dependencies among phrases.
+They also perform similar graph computations on a visual graph and a visual-linguistic fusion graph to jointly predict the referent for each phrase.
+Unlike the approach in~\cite{bajaj2019g3raphground}, Yang {\it et al.}~\cite{yang2020propagating} perform dependency parsing on the expression to construct a language scene graph with noun phrases as nodes and relations between phrases as edges.
 They develop a one-stage graph-based propagation network for phrase grounding.
-The works~\cite{liu2021relation, liu2020learning} use the same language scene graph in~\cite{yang2020propagating} and apply GCNs and attention mechanism on the graph to learn visual features corresponding to the graph nodes.
-In addition to the language scene graph, \cite{mu2021disentangled} construct a visual scene graph \cite{zellers2018neural} and extended the standard GCNs to learn disentangled node representations over various motifs on the graphs and capture motif-aware context.
+The methods in \cite{liu2021relation, liu2020learning} use the same language scene graph in~\cite{yang2020propagating}, and apply GCNs and attention mechanisms to the graph to learn visual features for graph nodes.
+In addition to the language scene graph, the method in \cite{mu2021disentangled} constructs a visual scene graph~\cite{zellers2018neural} and extends the standard GCN to learn disentangled representations for various motifs in the graphs and capture motif-aware contexts.